 Please see Mathematics Course Placement for additional information.

 Some chemistry majors, especially those going on to graduate school in chemistry and seeking employment as professional chemists, pursue advanced programs of study.

 Graduation with Honors may be awarded to a chemistry major who meets the general college criteria (3.2 overall average and at least a 3.5 average in chemistry courses), fulfills the requirements for a chemistry degree, and demonstrates outstanding mastery of CHE 498 Thesis Research.
 Honors candidates are supervised by a faculty adviser and evaluated by a faculty committee from the chemistry department.
 A colloquium presentation near the end of a senior's spring semester is the typical final product of this research experience.

 Davidson College offers a chemistry degree that is approved by the American Chemical Society (ACS), the world's largest scientific society.
 Students who complete the basic major with five in-depth chemistry courses, including a research experience that covers at least one semester or summer, meet the requirements for an ACS-certified degree.
-Annual approval by the ACS ensures that Davidson's Chemistry Department is operating with commonly accepted standards and best practices among degree-granting institutions of higher learning.
+Annual approval by the ACS ensures that Davidson's Chemistry Department is operating within the commonly accepted standards and best practices among degree-granting institutions of higher learning.